IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 2. Update your assistant's custom search integration URL.

     Next, you need to return to your assistant in the watsonx Orchestrate AI assistant builder and update the custom search integration URL.
+This time, instead of setting the authentication type to **None**, you need to set it to **Basic authentication**.
+Use **admin** for the **Username** and the **Password** will be the password you specified in the ```wrapper-creds.yaml``` file.

     The steps to update the URL are illustrated in the animated gif that follows.
 You can review the steps to accomplish this [here](creatingAssistant-configuringConvoSearch.md#configureCustomSearchURL) (be sure to use your BYOS URL and not the shared URL specified in the lab guide).

     ???
 Tip "How to set the custom search integration URL."